 The governing board of the educational institutions, boarding schools and pupil guidance centres in both subsidised public and subsidized private education can file an application for infrastructure subsidies to the Agency for Infrastructure in Education (AGIOn).
 Infrastructure work in primary schools is 70% subsided and other educational levels, boarding schools and the pupil guidance centres can receive a grant of 60% of their building cost.

-The school buildings of the Flemish Community were financed by GO!
+AHOVOKS allocates the authorisations and investment resources to the university colleges and the research universities.
+The school buildings of the Flemish Community are financed by GO!
 Education of the Flemish Community.